 When you are sick or injured and need immediate care, going to the hospital is your best choice.
 The doctors, nurses, and other medical professionals form a care team to treat you adequately and efficiently so that you can get onto the path of recovery as quickly as possible.
 Unfortunately, any member of that team can make a mistake that harms you more than it helps you.
 When multiple members of that team make preventable mistakes, then you could look to the hospital as a whole to recover financial damages.

 You shouldn’t leave a hospital worse-off than when you entered.
 You deserve care that meets the standards set, and when that doesn’t happen, you deserve compensation for the injuries and damages you suffered.
-A Philadelphia medical malpractice lawyer from Shrager & Sachs, LLC can offer you legal support that ensures you can recover financially from this injustice so you can focus on recovering physically and emotionally from your experience.
+A Philadelphia medical malpractice lawyer from Shrager, Sachs, & Blanco, LLC can offer you legal support that ensures you can recover financially from this injustice so you can focus on recovering physically and emotionally from your experience.

 When to Sue A Hospital for Medical Malpractice

 When you have suffered from medical negligence at the hand of a healthcare worker at a hospital, you might think that you can only hold that person accountable.
 However, there are some reasons why you could hold the hospital, as an entity, accountable for your injuries.
 Medical malpractice cases require you to prove negligence, so when you can prove multiple people from the hospital are responsible for your injuries, then you could have a case against the entire hospital on your hands.

 Hospitals and their employees are expected to give you treatment that meets or exceeds the standard of care, and when that doesn’t happen, you can suffer further injuries at the fault of the hospital.
 Here are some examples of when a hospital is liable for malpractice: